hckmd/hckmd.github.io/index.md

         </p>
         <p>
             I completed my PhD in Education at the University of Newcastle, Australia in 2020.
             The focus of my PhD research was on the design and evaluation of a professional learning program for K-6 school teachers learning and teaching computer coding.
-You can read more about the program I ran on <a href="{{ site.baseurl | append: '/projects/coding-in-stage-3' }}" class="text-info">this page</a> and you can also download my thesis <a class="text-info" href="https://hdl.handle.net/1959.13/1417667" target="_blank"> from the university's OpenResearch website.</a>
+You can read more about the program I ran on <a href="{{ site.baseurl | append: '/projects/coding-in-stage-3' }}" class="site-link">this page</a> and you can also download my thesis <a class="site-link" href="https://hdl.handle.net/1959.13/1417667" target="_blank"> from the university's OpenResearch website.</a>
         </p>
         <div class="row">
             <div class="col-md-5">